‘Please Can We Have A Dog?’

 ‘We’ll look after it!
 Promise!’

-‘It’ll get us outdoors and away from our computers’- always a winner!
+‘It’ll get us outdoors and away from our computers!’

-Obviously there are huge benefits to having a dog in the family it can help teach children a sense of responsibility, kindness and empathy from young children to teenagers.
+Obviously, there are huge benefits to having a dog in the family.
+They can help teach children and teens kindness, empathy and a sense of responsibility.

-Another given is a dog provides companionship and can encourage exercise and more family time with a real sense of purpose.
-It can teach the need for consistency and routine, but with a hearty measure of good fun!
+Another given is that a dog provides companionship and will encourage more exercise and therefore more bonding family time.
+They can teach the need for consistency and routine, but with a hearty measure of good fun!

-Conversely owning a dog is a huge responsibility and commitment and Bonny or Tessa will still be bounding around, chewing and stealing snacks long, long after the initial excitement has died down and the novelty worn off.
+Conversely, owning a dog is a huge responsibility and commitment and Bonny or Tessa will still be bounding around, chewing and stealing snacks long, long after the initial excitement has died down and the novelty of cuddling a pup has worn off.